 Why Schools Are Continuing Tutoring After The NTP Ends – And How They’re Funding It

-The 2023/24 academic year marks the fourth and final year of the National Tutoring Programme (NTP), a government initiative launched in 2020 to help schools mitigate the impact of the pandemic.
+The 2023/24 academic year marked the fourth and final year of the National Tutoring Programme (NTP), a government initiative launched in 2020 to help schools mitigate the impact of the pandemic.

 The NTP has gone through many iterations, but in essence, it has provided schools with additional funding to provide one to one and small group tutoring to the pupils in their schools that they feel need it most.

-This academic year (2023/24), schools can use their NTP funding to cover up to 50% of the cost of tutoring, with the remaining 50% coming from their school budget.
-Next year (2024/25), schools will be expected to cover 100% of the costs of tutoring themselves.
+In the 2023/24 academic year, schools could use their NTP funding to cover up to 50% of the cost of tutoring, with the remaining 50% coming from their school budget.
+This academic year (2024/25), schools are expected to cover 100% of the costs of tutoring themselves.

-From September 2024, schools will not receive any additional ring-fenced tutoring funding, but the Department for Education is still strongly encouraging schools to continue to offer tutoring next academic year:
+From September 2024, schools will not receive any additional ring-fenced tutoring funding, but the Department for Education is still strongly encouraging schools to continue to offer tutoring this academic year:

 Tutoring is an effective and well-evidenced targeted approach to increase the attainment of disadvantaged pupils.
 Tutoring should supplement and be linked explicitly to high-quality classroom teaching.
 We strongly encourage schools to continue to fund tutoring using pupil premium from September 2024, following the final year of the NTP.